Natalja Deng

 Picture

-I'm an Associate Professor of Philosophy at Underwood International College, Yonsei University, Seoul/Incheon*, South Korea.
+I'm a Professor of Philosophy at Underwood International College, Yonsei University, Seoul/Incheon*, South Korea.

 I've been a postdoc in Cambridge (as part of Sarah Coakley's TWCF project ‘Theology, philosophy of religion, and the sciences’), at the Center for Philosophy of Religion, Notre Dame, and at eidos, the Centre for Metaphysics in Geneva.

 My PhD thesis, directed by Oliver Pooley in Oxford, was entitled 'Time, experience, and the A versus B debate'.
-I originally studied physics at Murray Edwards College, Cambridge, where I’ve also been a postdoctoral Bye-Fellow.
+I studied physics at Murray Edwards College, Cambridge, where I’ve also been a postdoctoral Bye-Fellow.
+Originally, I'm from Dorsten, in North Rhine-Westphalia.

 Here's my CV.
 Email me: nmdeng[at]gmail[dot]com.